 Just to be clear though, the above statement is reserved only for this 2009 movie and not the two embarrassing ‘get as much money out of this as possible whilst we still can’ sequels that shamelessly followed.
 Moving on…

 The reasons I love the hangover are obvious.
-The story is great, I saw exactly none of the surprising twists and turns coming, excellent casting, writing and soundtrack.
-The music in the movie really fits.
-There’s the great chemistry between the four main characters.
-Their depiction of a realistic bromance / brotherhood really went a long way.
+The story is great, I saw exactly none of the surprising twists and turns coming, the casting is excellent, as is the writing and soundtrack.
+There’s also the great chemistry between the four main characters, resulting in a depiction of a truly believable bromance that serves the story perfectly.

 Everything that happened in The Hangover felt so real to me.
-So much so that the brilliant Inbetweeners comedy series (the UK original version) came to mind because, it too has that combination of the believable male friendship dynamic and comedy.
+So much so that the brilliant Inbetweeners (2008-2010) comedy series (the UK original version) came to mind, because, it too has that combination of the believable male friendship dynamic and comedy.

 Watch The Hangover again and again for an entertaining ride from beginning to glorious end.